Type of Grants

 When to submit?

-The FRCAC meets twice each academic year to evaluate proposals; once in the Fall Semester and once in the Spring Semester.
+The FRCAC meets twice each academic year to evaluate proposals; once in the Fall Semester and once in the Spring Semester (by invitation only).
 Deadlines are typically the middle of September and early March.
 Refer to important dates by visiting the Deadlines link on the FRCAC homepage.

 What to submit?